 - 1. All streets shall intersect each other at angles as near to right angles as is practicable. - 2.
-No less than 50 percent of local street intersections shall be four-way unless a lower percentage is approved by the Review Authority due to unusual site constraints. - 3.
 All local street intersections and all intersections with Major Streets shall have minimum curb radii as established in the Standard Drawings, except that at the intersections with State highways, the standards of the California Department of Transportation shall apply.